Keyur29/drupal8/web/modules/custom/product/README.md

 List down the page URL/s in block configure on which QR code to be displayed.

+NOTE : As of now we have set QR code for "https://www.google.com/".
+When user scan QR code, it will redirect to "https://www.google.com/".

 Demo site :
 Site URL : https://dev-product-details-with-qr-code.pantheonsite.io/